alan-turing-institute/UK-LabourFlowNetwork-Model/README.md

 # UK Labour Flow Network (LFN) Model **[UNDER CONSTRUCTION]**

 This public repository contains code and data associated with the UK LFN model.
 This model emerges the LFN describing the pattern of labour mobility (i.e. job-to-job transitions) within the UK labour market.
-The associated preprint is posted [here](https://arxiv.org/abs/2301.07979).
+The associated pre-print is posted [here](https://arxiv.org/abs/2301.07979).

 This project was developed by [K.R.
 Fair](https://www.turing.ac.uk/people/researchers/kathyrn-r-fair) and [O.A.
 Guerrero](http://oguerr.com/), within the Public Policy Programme at the [Alan Turing Institute](https://www.turing.ac.uk/).
 Please direct all correspondence to K.R.
 Fair (kfair@turing.ac.uk).